erglo/wow-mission-report-button-plus/README-CF.md

 🗹 choose from a variety of settings and adjust the addon to your liking
 &nbsp; &nbsp; &rArr; or de-/select the menu entries with the expansions that are no longer of interest to you
+🗹 some events are linked to an achievement; see whether you achieved it or not by an icon hint
 🗹 **many more things to come**...

 *If you want to see some examples of these features, go visit this project's [screenshots page](https://www.curseforge.com/wow/addons/mission-report-button-plus/screenshots) here on CurseForge..*